Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

 The sum of the lengths of $W_i$ will be called the length of the extension. \end{definition}

-\begin{definition} Let $G$ be a free product of groups $G_1,G_2...$.
+\begin{definition} Let $G$ be a free product (finite or infinite) of groups $G_1,G_2,\ldots$.
 Let $Q$ be an orientable (non-orientable) quadratic set of genus $k$ and $\Gamma$ be the associated graph.
-We will separate all vertices of $\Gamma$ into $p+1$ disjoint sets $B_0,B_1, \cdots,B_r, \cdots B_p$.
-We leave the vertices of $B_0$ without changes.
-The genus $g_i$ orientable(non-orientable) joint extension by some free factor is constructed on the vertices of the set $B_i, i=1,...,p$(Different sets can be extended by the same free factor or by different free factors).
+We separate all vertices of $\Gamma$ into $p+1$ disjoint sets $B_0,B_1,\ldots, B_p$.
+Leave the vertices of $B_0$ without changes.
+The genus $g_i$ orientable, or non-orientable, joint extension by a word of some free factor is constructed on the vertices of the set $B_i$, for $i=1,\ldots,p$ (different sets can be extended by words of the same free factor, or of different free factors).
 We consider the following cases: